pjames78/windows-driver-docs-ddi/wdk-ddi-src/content/d3d10umddi/nc-d3d10umddi-pfnd3d11ddi_querydesiredmode1.md

 [out] Pointer to a [**D3D11_UMD_MODE**](../d3d10umddi/ne-d3d10umddi-d3d11_umd_mode.md) enumeration that specifies the mode that the UMD wants to run in.

 ## -returns

+This function is reserved for system use and the Direct3D runtime shouldn't be expected to call it.
+When enabled, this function queries the D3D11on12 mode that a D3D11 user-mode driver (UMD) wants to run in.

 If this callback function succeeds, it returns **S_OK**.
 Otherwise, it returns an **HRESULT** error code.